-On June 16, 2021, the Auditor arrived at the facility and met with the Warden, Agency PREA Coordinator, Facility PREA Compliance Manager and members of the facility's executive team.
+On June 14, 2021, the Auditor arrived at the facility and met with the Warden, Deputy Warden (who is also the Facility PREA Compliance Manager), Agency PREA Coordinator, and members of the facility's executive team.
 During the brief introductions, the agenda was discussed to include the facility tour, staff and inmate interviews.
 The Auditor provided an overview of the on-site audit process and methodology used to demonstrate PREA compliance.
 The Auditor explained that the audit process is designed to not only the written policies and procedures but also to determine whether such policies and procedures are reflected in the day-to-day practices of staff.
 The Auditor further explained that compliance with the PREA standards will be based on the review of the policies, procedures, observations made during the facility tour, additional onsite documentation review and conducting both staff and inmate interviews.
 There was one letter received from inmate prior to the start of the onsite.
-The facility count was 77 inmates on the first day and the facility does not hold inmates under the age of 18 years of age.
+The facility count was 347 inmates on the first day and the facility does not hold inmates under the age of 18 years of age.